MisterHims/FoundryVTT/ScriptMacros/EquipUnequip/EN/README.md

 Thus, the name of the object in this macro must be identical to the token's inventory.
 For example, replace "Shield" with "Trident" if you want to equip or remove your trident.

+Warning !
+Before using the macro with the desired object, it's advisable to unequip the object.
+Otherwise, the macro may warn you that the object has been equipped when it was actually unequipped.
+To solve this problem, all you need to do is to access in your token's inventory and manually equip / unequip the item once.

 ## Upcoming improvements

 * Possibility to equip or unequip several objects at the same time

+## Problems encountered

+* It's possible that the macro signals you that the object has been equipped when it was actually unequipped or vice versa.
+If this is the case, you only need to manually equip or unequip the desired object once in your character's inventory.